suryasv0729/cookmate/README.md

 If you have suggestions, enhancements, or bug fixes, feel free to open an issue or submit a pull request.
 Your contributions are greatly appreciated!

 ## Acknowledgments
 This project was developed during the learning process.
-Special thanks to the Forkify API for providing recipe data.
+Special thanks to the (Jonas Schmedtmann) Forkify API for providing recipe data.